smartin1296/tsu-sparse-polynomials/README.md

 ---

 The lab is deliberately minimal.
-Use it as a sandbox for new binning strategies, higher-order factors, or alternative learning rules—and as a reminder that thermodynamic computing is ultimately about shrinking search, not just recreating familiar demos.
+Use it as a sandbox for new binning strategies, higher-order factors, or alternative learning rules—and as a reminder that thermodynamic computing is ultimately about shrinking search.

 ---